ibnumardini/logn/README.md

 ## Contributing

-Thank you for considering contributing to the Logn!
+Thank you for considering contributing to the Logn!.

 ## License